 A better approach would be to intercept messages to objc_msgSend within the runtime.
 On a runtime level, filters could be applied to focus on app specific classes and method invocations inside the actual app.
 Inspired by Aspective-C and Subjective-C we extended those existing solutions to consider penetration testing needs and integrated a powerful method tracing feature into Snoop-it.

-Indeed, as the tracing output reveals (see Listing 1), the security model file was accessed at the very beginning.
+Indeed, as the tracing output reveals (see the following listing), the security model file was accessed at the very beginning.
 In fact, the file was protected using a hard-coded cryptographic key that resides inside the application binary.

 + [iPinModel(0x90f68) initFromFile] + [iPinModel(0x90f68) securityModelFilePath] + [iPinModel(0x90f68) securityModelFilePath] + [PBKDF2(0x9124c) getKeyForPassphrase:], args: <__NSCFConstantString 0x92160: [initForWritingWithMutableData]> + [iPinModel(0x90f68) initSharedModelWithUnarchiver:withObjectKey:], args: <0x2002aef0>, <__NSCFConstantString 0x92150: iPINModel> + [iPinModel(0x90f68) sharedModel] - [iPinModel(0x200e2130) initWithCoder:], args: <0x2002aef0> - [iPinModel(0x200e2130) setSensorHash:], args: <__NSCFString 0x2002a630: 8CF37F50FB1A7943FBA8EAA20FFF1E56> - [iPinModel(0x200e2130) setEncryptedSensorCode:], args: <__NSCFData 0x2002a540, length 16 bytes> - [iPinModel(0x200e2130) setPasswordHash:], args: <__NSCFString 0x2002a470: 098F6BCD4621D373CADE4E832627B4F6> - [iPinModel(0x200e2130) setEncryptedPassword:], args: <__NSCFData 0x2002a2d0, length 16 bytes> - [iPinModel(0x200e2130) setFailedAttemptsCounter:], args: 0